 - 1. Increase vocabulary, apply grammatical structures, and expand communications skills. - 2.
-Gain a knowledge of the life, culture and contributions of the Hispanic population in the U.S. - 3.
-Present projects orally on facets of Hispanic life, culture, and current events. - 4.
-Demonstrate proficiency in writing, reading, listening, and speaking in the language.
+Gain a knowledge of the life and culture of the Spanish-speaking world. - 3.
+Demonstrate written and oral proficiency in the language. - 4.
+Develop listening and reading comprehension in the language.